m-lamonaca/programming-notes/GraphQL.md

 ### Fragments

-Fragments allow to construct sets of fields, and then include them in queries where thay are needed.
+Fragments allow to construct sets of fields, and then include them in queries where that are needed.
 The concept of fragments is frequently used to split complicated application data requirements into smaller chunks.

 ```graphql